Coronavirus: Postal Services Information and Updates

-To ensure the health and safety of yourself and delivery drivers, parcel operators should knock on you door, leave the parcel on the doorstep and then stand back to maintain social distance.
-If a signature is needed, the delivery driver should ask for your name and then record this on the handheld device.
+Despite the easing of government COVID-19 rules and restrictions; parcel operators are continuing to take steps to ensure the health and safety of yourself and their delivery drivers.
+These steps could include measures such as parcel operators knocking on your door, leaving the parcel on the doorstep and then standing back to maintain a social distance.
+Or instead of asking for your signature, the delivery driver will ask for your name and record this on a handheld device.

-Couriers and Parcel Delivery (eg Royal Mail and Hermes)
+Couriers and Parcel Delivery (eg Royal Mail and Evri)

-Information about any changes to delivery services by DHL, DPD, Hermes, Royal Mail, UPS and Yodel.
+Information about any changes to delivery services by Amazon, CollectPlus, DHL, DPD, Evri, Parcelforce, Royal Mail, UPS and Yodel.

 Some CollectPlus Points are temporarily closed or may not be operating as normal.
 You can check where your nearest CollectPlus is located and opening hours here.